syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/image-editor/annotation.md

 * arrowEnd - Specifies the arrowhead as ImageEditorArrowHeadType at the end of the arrow.

-The Image Editor component offers two methods to add path annotations to an image: utilizing the toolbar or using the ['drawPath'](https://ej2.syncfusion.com/react/documentation/api/image-editor/#drawpath) method.
-Line annotations are valuable for highlighting, emphasizing, or marking specific areas of an image.
+The `drawPath` method is used to insert a path to the Image Editor control.
+Path annotations are valuable for highlighting, emphasizing, or marking specific areas of an image.

-The ['drawPath'](https://ej2.syncfusion.com/react/documentation/api/image-editor/#drawpath) method in the Image Editor component takes three parameters to define the properties of the ellipse annotation:
+The `drawPath` method in the Image Editor control takes three parameters to define the properties of the ellipse annotation:

 * points - Specifies collection of x and y coordinates as ImageEditorPoint to draw a path.